aliomran10/Hive-AI-Project/README.md

 3. Installation

-4. Rules

-5. How to Play
+4. How to Play

-6. Converting to Executable
+5. Converting to Executable

-7. Contributing
+6. Contributing

 ---